-S. No. Key Audit Matters Auditor's Response 1 receivables. the following In view of the significance of the matter, we applied the following audit procedures among others, to obtain Evaluation of trade receival evidence requires exerci and involves consideration These factors include cus willingness to pay the our Evaluation of trade receivables for impairment evidence requires exercise of judgement and involves consideration of various factors.
+S. No. Key Audit Matters Auditor's Response 1 Allowance for Expected credit loss on trade receivables.
+In view of the significance of the matter, we applied the following audit procedures among others, to obtain Evaluation of trade receivables for impairment evidence requires exercise of judgement and involves consideration of various factors.
 These factors include customer's ability and willingness to pay the outstanding amounts, past due receivables financial and economic difficulties of customers: sufficient and appropriate audit evidence Evaluating the accounting policy for impairment of trade receivables terms of the relevant Indian accounting standard; Testing the design, implementation and operating effectiveness of the Company's key internal financial controls.
 These controls relate to measurement of ECL on trade receivables Evaluated monitoring mechanism by the company related to credit control collection of trade receivables, follow up for past due amounts and for identification and recognition of corresponding impairment losses: